-Setting Description Factory Default This field will be active only when selecting the Trunk or Hybrid port type.
+Setting Description Factory Default VID ranges from 1 to This field will be active only when selecting the Trunk or Hybrid port type.
 Set the other VLAN IDs that will not be supported by this port.
 Use commas to separate different VIDs.
 None